Panopto/ev-scroll-loader/README.md

-# Ensemble Video Scroll Loader
+# Ensemble Video jQuery Scroll Loader Plugin

 jQuery plugin to load more content when user scrolls to bottom of content area.